swaptacular/swpt_accounts/protocol.rst

   ``max_locked_amount``).

-* MUST guarantee that if a transfer is successfully prepared, it is virtually certain that the eventual commit of the secured amount (although reduced according to the *demurrage rate* [#demurrage]_) will be successful.
+* MUST guarantee that if a transfer is successfully prepared, it is certain that the eventual commit of the secured amount (although reduced according to the *demurrage rate* [#demurrage]_) will be successful.
 Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.

 * If the requested transfer has been successfully prepared, MUST send